js-practice/interview-prep/README.md

 Every JavaScript file should have a comment block at the top explaining the prompt and the basic function with any arguments that it would take.
 Run time examples also must be provided.
+Remember to NOT include the solutions.
 For example:

 ```sh
 # /**